 Allied Restoration dealt with this challenge in several ways, according to Ed Gebhardt, the senior project estimator at Allied.
 “To address the safety issues we had scaffolding on the building and the crew was tied off with safety harnesses,” he stated.

 There were also concerns about bringing the rolls of membrane up to the top of the steep portion of the roof.
 “We used a pulley system to hoist the membrane rolls to the top of the roof and had ladder brackets to provide a work platform,” Gebhardt explained.
 Workers used chicken ladders to maneuver up and down the roof for application of the Décor ribs and associated detail work.

 Keeping the membrane in place was another issue.
 Large “sticks” were put inside the membrane rolls so the workers could hold on to the membrane and prevent it from rolling down the roof as the membrane was installed, Gebhardt said.

 “We had to create a lot of special tools and equipment — including hoists, sleds, and the pulley system — that were unique to this installation,” remarked Pete Barile, field superintendent at Allied.
 “These tools were needed to assure quality and safety.”

 Once the tools were in place, Allied installed one inch of polyisocyanurate insulation, followed by one-half inch of gypsum board on the sloped roof, and then the adhered membrane.
-Flat portions of the roof had tapered insulation and half-inch gypsum board under the adhered membrane.
+Flat portions of the roof had tapered insulation and a half-inch gypsum board under the adhered membrane.